Ted Tait / Station Manager

 Ted Tait’s Bio

 EDITORS NOTE: As you will read below, Ted has an impressive resume.
-More importantly though, as it relates to WWER, it is an indisputable fact that Colonial Beach would not have gotten it’s own radio station had it not been for Ted.
-After discovering the opportunity to take over a functioning FM station in the first place, Ted identified the right non-profit home for WWER and convinced them that it was a worthy cause (thank you CB Foundation), worked the license transfer process with the FCC, built a network of passionate volunteers including several others with deep radio industry experience, and started some real “buzz” in the area for the station’s launch.
+More importantly though, as it relates to WWER, it is an indisputable fact that Colonial Beach would not have gotten its own radio station had it not been for Ted.
+After discovering the opportunity to take over a functioning FM station in March of 2019, Ted identified the right non-profit home for WWER and convinced them that it was a worthy cause (thank you CB Foundation), worked the license transfer process with the FCC, built a network of passionate volunteers including several others with deep radio industry experience, and started some real “buzz” in the area for the station’s launch.

 In his own words…